lawlesst/lawlesst.github.com/content/pages/projects.md

 ## Rhode Island Innovative Policy Lab (RIIPL), Brown University

 ### Data processing pipeline
-Maintain and extend a custom, Python, based data pipeline for processing and de-identifying research data.
+Maintain and extend a custom Python, based data pipeline for processing and de-identifying research data.
 Map incoming data to local data model.
 Manage and extend value-added processes.
+Developed and maintain codebooks to assist researchers with understanding data structures and contents.

 ### RI360 table
 Lead the design and implementation of an integrated dataset that links individual-level information across state government programs over a 20 year time span.